Banovina (region): Classical antiquity

 During the Roman time the region was important transitional area between the provinces of Pannonia and Illyricum with nearby Siscia already serving as a regional center.
 Until today archaeological excavation of Roman sites in the region remain limited.

 Middle Ages and Ottoman Conquest

 The area surrounding Petrinja and Hrastovica belonged to the Kaptol while the area west of the Glina River belonged to the Topusko Abbey.
 The Order of Cistercians received the abbey's possessions in 1205 from the Andrew II of Hungary.

 Habsburg Monarchy and Austro-Hungarian Empire

 After the reconquest of Banija the region became a part of Glina Regiment of Zagreb General Command within the Croatian Military Frontier between 1553 and 1881.
-In November 1630, Holy Roman EmperorFerdinand II proclaimed the so-called Statuta Valachorum ("Vlach Statute"), which regulated the status of so-called Vlach settlers (in Banovina mostly ancestors of modern-day Serbs of Croatia) with regard to their military obligations and rights to internal self-administration.
-Croatian Military Frontier existed until 15 July 1881, when it was abolished and incorporated into the Kingdom of Croatia-Slavonia.
+In November 1630, Holy Roman Emperor Ferdinand II proclaimed the so-called Statuta Valachorum ("Vlach Statute"), which regulated the status of so-called Vlach settlers with regard to their military obligations and rights to internal self-administration.
+At this time the term "Vlach" designated a social class and was applied to military settlers regardless of their origins; most were ethnolinguistically Slavic.
+In Banovina they were mostly ancestors of modern-day Serbs of Croatia.
+The Croatian Military Frontier existed until 15 July 1881, when it was abolished and incorporated into the Kingdom of Croatia-Slavonia.